specialized806/microsoft-365-docs/microsoft-365/syntex/syntex-azure-billing.md

 description: Learn about how to set up pay-as-you-go Azure billing for Microsoft Syntex and how to monitor your usage.
 ---

-# Configure Microsoft Syntex for pay-as-you-go billing
+# Set up Microsoft Syntex for pay-as-you-go billing

 Microsoft Syntex services are billed on a pay-as-you-go basis.
 These services use an Azure subscription for billing and track usage and cost with a Syntex meter.
 Read the [Microsoft Syntex pay-as-you-go terms of service](/legal/microsoft-365/microsoft-syntex-pay-as-you-go-terms) before you configure pay-as-you-go.